succinctlabs/sp1-contract-call/book/docs/proof-verification.md

 ### Chaining

 The EIP-4788 anchor mechanism can be used to query view call state from blocks beyond the 8191 block limit by separating the anchor into two components: an execution block and a reference block.
-While the reference block acts as the anchor and must remain within the ~27 hour onchain validation timeframe, the execution block can extend significantly further into the past—covering periods of days, weeks, or even months.
+While the reference block acts as the anchor and must remain within the ~27 hour onchain validation timeframe, the execution block can extend significantly further into the past—up to the Cancun hardfork (March 13, 2024 on Mainnet).

 These two blocks have an inherent relationship: the execution block must always be an ancestor of the reference block.
 By validating a chain of beacon block roots between these two blocks, you can prove that the execution block exists within the committed chain.